 - What protections are we being provided that information gained will not be disclosed unless it is criminal or subject to civil penalties?

-Not only will privacy concerns ikely encourage users to carefully consider political statements they make in their status updates, but it might encourage users to abandon social media all together.
-In fact, when I discussed this in my class today, most of the students felt this would be the last straw in declining privacy in social media.
-Much of this fear centers around how the improved access provided by this social media portal or standard access to social media data will make it easier to hackers or other unauthorized individuals to gain access to private conversations.
+Not only will privacy concerns likely encourage users to carefully consider political statements they make in their status updates, but it might encourage users to abandon social media altogether.
+In fact, when I discussed this in my class today, most of the students felt this was the last straw in the rapid decline of privacy in social media.
+Much of this fear centers around how the improved access provided by this government, social media portal or standard access to social media data will make it easier for hackers or other unauthorized individuals to gain access to private conversations.

 With improved access, what is to stop prospective employers from hacking social networks to discover inappropriate behaviors or demonstration of an unacceptable work ethic?
 Do employers have a right to such unguarded disclosures?
 If not, how do you effectively close down this avenue for improved access to the private sentiments and feelings of individuals?